RafaelMartins4/EZASP/README.md

 ## Features

-### Order Errors
+### Warnings about Order of Rules Errors

-Rules must be in the following order: constants, facts, choices, definitions, constraints, and show statements.
-The extension checks for line order and highlights any out-of-order lines with a red underline.
-Additionally, a hover message explains what is the error.
+Rules must appear in the following order: constants, facts, choices, definitions, constraints, and show statements.
+The extension checks this and highlights any out-of-order rules (red underline).
+Additionally, a hover message explains what the error is.

 ### Predicate Validation